 Kennedy Farm Markets is under new management and is now known as the Hideaway Market.

-The next Hideaway Market Day is Sunday 18th April, 2021 (8am till Noon)
+The next Hideaway Market Day is held on the third Sunday of each month.

 Kennedy Farm Markets will continue to be held at the same venue at the end of Robert Street, Russell Island and going forward will be managed by Sandy Elliott, an independent market organiser.
 RICARTS has been negotiating this hand over with Sandy as she has the expertise to take our markets to the next level and see them grow bigger and stronger.